Mahfuzshihab/hrApp/README.md

 # HR App

 ## Project Description
-This hr app is based on react that manage employee information with adding editing removing.
-It connects to a local json server backend to simulate a real database.
+This hr app is based on react that manages employee information with adding, editing and removing list.
+It connects to a local json server aka backend to simulate a real database.
 It offers a clean and user friendly interface.
 ---

 ## Project Steps and Features